Bastet: Ancient Egypt’s Most Important Cat Goddess

 Slaying of Apep

-Apep, sometimes called Apophis, was an underworld serpent god associated with darkness and chaos.
+Apep, sometimes called Apophis, was an underworld snake god associated with darkness and chaos.
 The cunning serpent was the greatest enemy of Ra, the father of Bastet.
 The serpent wished to consume everything with darkness and destroy Ra.
 Indeed, Apep would represent close to all evil spirits.

-Remember, Ra is the sun god, which means that everything he did was necessarily related to light in one way or the other.
+Ra is the sun god, which means that everything he did was necessarily related to light in one way or the other.
 Unfortunately for him, his greatest enemy functioned only in the darkness.
 This made it impossible for Ra to hex Apep with one of his spells.
 But then, Bastet came to the rescue.

 As a cat, Bastet had excellent night vision.
 This allowed Bastet to search for Apep and slay him with the greatest of ease.
 The death of Apep ensured the sun would continue to shine and crops would continue to grow.
 Because of this, Bastet is also related to fertility from that point onwards.
-One might say that she became to be worshiped as the fertility goddess.
+One might say that she came to be worshiped as the fertility goddess.

 The Origin of Turquoise